saucelabs/sauce-docs/docs/basics/integrations/deque.md

 ```bash
 git clone https://github.com/saucelabs/axe-wdio.git
 ```
-From the main project directory, change the following lines in `wdio.saucelabs.conf.js`:
+From the main project directory, edit `wdio.saucelabs.conf.js` to set your Sauce Labs account values for the highlighted config in the following sample:

 ```js {10-12}
 const {config} = require('./wdio.conf');